Food composition.

 Conventional deadlift.

 This movement is one of my favorite because it hits pretty much everything!
-Your quadriceps, glutes, hamstrings, erectors, trapizius muscles, lats and biceps.
+Your quadriceps, glutes, hamstrings, erectors, trapizius muscles, lats, and biceps.
 This is a great movement to perform for total body strength.
 It also looks a lot like picking up a box as it’s a hip hinge movement.
 If you can deadlift 150kg you will pick up a box no problem!
 I like to program this exercise on its own day or paired with a barbell squat.
-It’s probably one of the most fatiguing exercises so you want this as one of the first exercises you perform on a training day.
+It’s probably one of the most fatiguing exercises you can preform so you want this as one of the first exercises you do on a training day.
 Again rest for at least 3 minutes and aim for no more than 6 repetitions within a set.
 This could look like:

 4×4 @91%